-Let’s start with the cake tin, layer in two or three layers, as tightly and carefully as possible aluminum foil around the cake tin, to ensure no water can get in, every side of the tin should be well covered with the foil.
+Let’s start with the cake tin, layer in four layers, as tightly and carefully as possible aluminum foil around the cake tin, to ensure no water can get in, every side of the tin should be well covered with the foil.

 Preheat the oven to 180°C/355F.